rozeensubedi/2024-netlify-cms-and-gatsby-Blocks/content/service-page/service.md

 ---
-title: Our Expertise at a Glance
+serviceTitle: Our Expertise at a Glance
-description: >-
+serviceDescription: >-
   At \[Your Company Name], we are dedicated to empowering your business through a comprehensive suite of services designed to address your unique needs.
   Below, you'll find our core offerings, each meticulously crafted to ensure